d1nuc0m/AUR_luxcorerender-bin/README.md

 # AUR_luxcorerender-bin
-Arch Linux AUR files for luxcorerender-bin package.
-[See here](https://aur.archlinux.org/packages/luxcorerender-bin/) Actually not working, this is a work in progress.
+Arch Linux AUR files for luxcorerender-bin package: [see here](https://aur.archlinux.org/packages/luxcorerender-bin/)

+Actually it should work but is still under testing before release on AUR